scindex/scindex/scindex.md

   - *Description*: Communication patterns where message producers (publishers) send messages to channels, and consumers (subscribers) receive them, decoupling senders and receivers.
   - *Examples*: Pub/Sub, Observer Pattern

+- **D0599**: Provisional Data Transport & Protocols Item
+  - *Description*: A temporary holding category for Data Transport & Protocols items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: D06 - In-Memory & Volatile Data
 _Covers data held temporarily in memory.
 This includes shared memory for IPC, in-process stores for application state, and hardware registers for low-level control._